material-motion/material-motion/GLOSSARY.md

 ## platform

-Either an operating system or a cross-platform abstraction layer.
+An operating system or a cross-platform abstraction layer.

 Examples: